florianbrinkmann/lazy-loading-responsive-images/README.md

 There is a textarea in the plugin settings where you can insert custom settings for the lazysizes config.

 ## Changelog

+### 7.2.3 – 19.03.2021

+**Fixed**

+- Stop processing embeds, because the lazysizes script is not loaded in the iframe and so the image in the embed can not be lazy loaded.

 ### 7.2.2 – 17.03.2021